The Simrad SX90 comprises a computer with an operating panel, a transceiver and a hull unit with the transducer.

 The cables between the wheelhouse units and the SX90 Transceiver Unit in the sonar room must be dual high-quality Ethernet cables.
-These can be purchased locally, or ordered from us.
+These can be purchased locally or ordered from us.

 Outline dimension and production drawings are provided in PDF and DWG formats.
 Use the link to open the drawings page in a new window.

 The SX90 Processor Unit is a rugged and powerful computer.
 It is designed for long life in a demanding maritime environment.
-The Processor Unit contains the operational software, and offers the user interface that allows you to control the SX90.
+The Processor Unit contains the operational software and offers the user interface that allows you to control the SX90.
 Furthermore, it offers several serial and Ethernet lines for communication with external devices.
 The Processor Unit is normally mounted on the bridge.

 The Processor Unit is designed for rugged maritime use.
 It has been customized by Kongsberg Maritime.
-Except from the fans, it contains no moving parts.
+Except for the fans, it contains no moving parts.
 The computer is based on a commercial design, but the software and hardware have been specified by Kongsberg Maritime to suit the SX90 requirements.
 The Processor Unit cabinet is placed on shock absorbers.

 The Processor Unit is based on the Microsoft® Windows®10 operating system.